syncfusion-content/blazor-docs/blazor/datagrid/column-resizing.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/VZVgtdVjqdvYDSkc?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-N> You can disable resizing for a particular column by setting the [AllowResizing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_AllowResizing) property of **GridColumn** component to false.
+>  You can disable resizing for a particular column by setting the [AllowResizing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_AllowResizing) property of **GridColumn** component to false.
 <br/>  In RTL mode, you can click and drag the left edge of the header cell to resize the column.

 ## Min and max width